Malcolm Byrne: Political career

 When first elected to Gorey Town Council on the first count in 1999, he was its youngest member at the age of 25.
 He topped the poll again at the 2004 local elections.
 He was first elected to Wexford County Council in 2009 for the Gorey local electoral area, and elected Chairman following his 2014 re-election.

-Byrne is openly gay.
-In January 2006, The Sun included his picture on the cover of its Irish edition beneath the headline "Bertie's FF Man in Gay Web Shame."
-The "Gay Web Shame" alleged by the tabloid proved on closer examination to simply be a profile on the dating website Gaydar.
+In January 2006, The Sun included Byrne's picture on the cover of its Irish edition beneath the headline "Bertie's FF Man in Gay Web Shame," revealing that Byrne had a profile on the dating website Gaydar.
 Byrne responded at the time: "I have not, nor have I ever, done anything illegal and I am not a hypocrite in any way.
 My views on gay rights issues are well known.
 I am not married with four children or anything like that, so there is no suggestion of hypocrisy."
 His family and political career suffered as a result and he was not selected for candidacy in the 2007 general election following this incident.
 Byrne later described how it was a journalist from The Gorey Echo had first approached him: "The first few questions were about roads.
 Then the journalist said, 'Are you aware you have a profile on this dating website?'"
 When he confirmed that the profile was his, Byrne experienced a sleepless night before The Gorey Echo outed him locally: "I was ringing around people I knew and my parents were ringing around people … my grandmother didn't know and a lot of my extended family and my friends didn't know".
 Gorey Echo group editor Tom Mooney defended publication by saying he believed Byrne's behaviour to be "unfitting of a public representative".

 Byrne was a candidate for Fianna Fáil in the 2016 general election in the Wexford constituency, but did not win a seat.